theluqmn/moose/README.md

 **Designed and developed by** [Luqman](https://theluqmn.github.io/)

 Moose is a simple bank management system written in Rust.
 It includes a REST API for clients to perform various operations such as creating accounts, making transactions, and managing their accounts.
 Designed to be integrated with various projects and services that may require a backend for managing accounts and transactions.
 This is also my first Rust project.
-ORiginally written in C++ and migrated to Rust.
+Originally written in C++ and migrated to Rust.

 The original C++ version is available at this [release](https://github.com/TheLuqmn/Moose/releases/tag/v0.1.cpp).
 Note that it barely works.